mrdvto/jobsites/docs/stories/04-related-pages.md

     Given the equipment record is not associated with any CRM Project Then the "CRM Project" field should be empty or display a placeholder (e.g., "—")

+---

+### **User Story: Lead/Opportunity to Project Link**

+**Description:**

+As a Sales Rep,
+I want to see which CRM Project a lead or opportunity is associated with from the record detail view, So that I can understand the jobsite context for that deal and navigate to the project quickly.

+**Acceptance Criteria:**

+Feature: 7.
+Lead/Opportunity to Project Link

+  Background:
+    Given I am on the "Lead Detail" or "Opportunity Detail" view

+  Scenario: 7.1.
+View Linked CRM Project on Lead/Opportunity Record
+    Given the record is associated with a CRM Project Then I should see a "CRM Project" field displaying the linked project's name as a clickable link

+  Scenario: 7.2.
+Navigate to Linked CRM Project from Lead/Opportunity
+    Given the record is associated with a CRM Project When I click the linked project name in the "CRM Project" field Then I should be navigated to the "Project Detail" page for that specific CRM Project

+  Scenario: 7.3.
+No Project Linked
+    Given the record is not associated with any CRM Project Then the "CRM Project" field should be empty or display a placeholder (e.g., "—")

+---

+### **User Story: Activity to Project Link**

+**Description:**

+As a Sales Rep,
+I want to see which CRM Project an activity is associated with from the activity detail view, So that I can understand the jobsite context for that interaction and navigate to the project quickly.

+**Acceptance Criteria:**

+Feature: 8.
+Activity to Project Link

+  Background:
+    Given I am on the "Activity Detail" view

+  Scenario: 8.1.
+View Linked CRM Project on Activity Record
+    Given the activity record is associated with a CRM Project Then I should see a "CRM Project" field displaying the linked project's name as a clickable link

+  Scenario: 8.2.
+Navigate to Linked CRM Project from Activity
+    Given the activity record is associated with a CRM Project When I click the linked project name in the "CRM Project" field Then I should be navigated to the "Project Detail" page for that specific CRM Project

+  Scenario: 8.3.
+No Project Linked
+    Given the activity record is not associated with any CRM Project Then the "CRM Project" field should be empty or display a placeholder (e.g., "—")